pchristensenB/box-salesforce-uielements-demo/appuser.md

 1. Enable the ContactUserCreation and AppUserCreation triggers
     - Open the .trigger-meta.xml for each trigger and set status to Active
 2. Edit the Apex class 'BoxAppUserHandler'.
-    - Read the description (find 'READ THIS FOR SETTING UP APP USER ACCESS TO FOLDER') for instructions on how to setup the stand alone folder
+    - Read the description (find 'READ THIS FOR SETTING UP APP USER ACCESS TO FOLDER') for instructions on how to setup the stand alone folder.
+This folder will be the root for app user specific folders allowing you to create several and still segregate content between them.

     <img src="/images/29-appuserapex.png" width="50%" height="50%">